CharlesElloit/node-api-folder-structure-and-setup/README.md

 The documentation is using swagger openapi and jsdoc for documenting the <br> api.
 For more about how the swagger openapi works check here: [`swagger`](https://swagger.io/specification/). <br>
-Check the api docs for this project here: [`api-docs`](http://localhost:4000/api-docs), just make your server runing <br> before access the link.
+Check the api docs for this project here: [`api-docs`](http://localhost:4000/api-docs), just make sure your server runing <br> before access the link.

 ## Technologies